NERDDISCO/luminave/README.md

 If you want to use [Dekk](https://github.com/sinnerschrader/dekk) you have to start the local WebSocket server too:

-### In VisionLord
+### In luminave

 * Start the server with `npm run dekk-integration`
-* Click the "connect" button of the dekk component in the VisionLord UI
+* Click the "connect" button of the dekk component in the luminave UI

 ### In dekk